Our (future) medicines are everywhere.

 During this event, we investigate what opportunities might arise from ditching the “fighting words” and taking a more diplomatic approach to disease.
 In the search for new antibiotics, you, too, are an asset.
 Remember how your grandma said garlic was good against infections?
 How about ginger?
 Or honey?

 When signing up the for the event below, we invite you to suggest substances for testing their antimicrobial properties.
 The results of these experiments will be presented at the event by our biohackers and artists.

 Have you already gotten started making your own antibiotics?
 We'd love to see your progress!
 And so would our biohacker community.
 Share photos of your process and results with the hashtag #DIYantibiotica.
-We'll be collecting photos under this hashtag on our DIY Antibiotics website.
 Be sure to check back to see our community's progress and follow us on our journey as we discover new antibiotics.

 The evening is hosted by Mike Thompson, Susana Camara Leret, Špela Petrič (artists) and Pieter van Boheemen (biohacker) as part of an Art of Impact project.